federicomariamassari/udacity-rsend/README.md

 ### Overview

-_Prepare for a role as Perception and Sensor Engineer._
+_Prepare for a role as a Perception/Sensor Engineer._